meefs/prvhash/README.md

 which represents a continuous generation while displaying a sum of the recent 255 passes, at every moment.

+Note that while individual frame passes that produce "triangles" look seemingly chaotic, the sum of the frames produces a non-chaotic image, implying existence of a higher-order structure.

 If this imagery looks intelligent, in some way formulated, where's the formula?
 An inception of these results can be understood from this short essay:
 [The Informational Deficiency of the "Big Bang"](https://vixra.org/abs/1506.0083)